miroesli/psscscs/README.md

 # PSSCSCS

-A reinforcment learning [Battlesnake AI](http://battlesnake.com) written in Python by a **P**hysics, 2 **S**oftware Engineering, and 2 **C**omputer
+A reinforcement learning [Battlesnake AI](http://battlesnake.com) written in Python by a **P**hysics, 2 **S**oftware Engineering, and 2 **C**omputer
 **S**cience undergrads.